B1alu/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/05-Commands-and-Arguments-in-Kubernetes.md

 - Anything that is appended to the docker run command will go into the **`args`** property of the pod definition file in the form of an array.
 - The command field corresponds to the entrypoint instruction in the Dockerfile so to summarize there are 2 fields that correspond to 2 instructions in the Dockerfile.
+- so args field in defn yaml file is for override the cmd instruction in docker file, and command field in defn file is for override the Entrypoint in dockerfile
   ```
   apiVersion: v1
   kind: Pod